Can Magnetic Forces Do Work?: The Lagrangian Formulation and its Generalizations

 to obtain the particle's equations of motion, in accordance with the extremization condition \eqref{eq:VariationActionFunctional}.

 Extremizing the particle's action functional with respect to its spacetime coordinates $X^{\mu}$ yields

-This equation of motion implies that the particle's energy and momentum are constant in time, as would be expected for an isolated particle that is not subject to any forces.
+This equation of motion implies that the particle's energy and momentum are constant in time, as would be expected for an isolated particle that is not subject to external forces.